 - September: Nanda Devi Fair – An unbroken tradition since the 16th century, the Nanda Devi fair brings together Kumaoni people from all walks of life

-- October: Sharadotsav and Dussehra – This is the year’s busiest and most spectacular festivals and draws both domestic and foreign tourists.
-Lasting for nine days, these festivals involve pujas, melas, processions and street food galore!
+- October: Sharadotsav and Dussehra – This is the year’s busiest and most spectacular festival and draws both domestic and foreign tourists.
+Lasting for nine days, these festivals involve pujas, melas, processions, and street food galore!

 What to Eat & Where

 Kumaoni cuisine has a rustic character, being simple, homely, nutritious, and inexpensive.
 Much of the food is grown and consumed locally.
 In fact, if you ask for local dishes, it is likely that the rice, wheat, vegetables, or fruits are freshly harvested from some local garden.